 Middleware Architecture

-Middleware is the connective tissue of enterprise integration.
-This page covers when middleware is justified, how to architect API-led connectivity with MuleSoft, and how to compare middleware platforms — all critical knowledge for CTA scenarios where multi-system integration is the norm.
+Middleware ties enterprise integrations together.
+This page covers when middleware is justified, how to architect API-led connectivity with MuleSoft, and how to compare middleware platforms.
+All critical for CTA scenarios where multi-system integration is the norm.

 When Is Middleware Justified?

 Not every integration needs middleware.
 Point-to-point is simpler and cheaper for small-scale needs.
-The CTA board expects you to justify the cost and complexity of middleware.
+The CTA board expects a clear justification for the added cost and complexity.

 Middleware Justification Checklist